shmoocon/proceedings-2015/otm/02_simple_windows_application_whitelisting_evasion.md

 However this execution event is likely to be blocked.
 The best technique we have found is to utilize a custom Portable Executable(PE) loader to execute the native binary from memory.

 In order to achieve this we will leverage the work done by other researchers to mimic the PE loader provided by the operating system.

-We built a custom tool called Malwaria, which was used to execute a native DLL in memory.
+We built a custom tool called **Malwaria**, which was used to execute a native DLL in memory.
 We used the techniques described earlier to achieve code execution.
 This tool embeds the dll as a resource, and then executes the file from a byte array in memory.

-An excellent tool has been developed by the PowerSploit team.
-Invoke-ReflectivePEInjection.
+An excellent tool has been developed by the PowerSploit team.  `Invoke-ReflectivePEInjection`.
 This tool is an amazing example of how PowerShell and the .NET framework can be leveraged to execute arbitrary PE files.
-Since many environments trust the powershell.exe binary, it is a natural evolution for adversaries to leverage this framework.
-By creating an exploit for CVE-2014-4113, and embedding that into the Invoke-ReflectivePEInjection script.
+Since many environments trust the `powershell.exe` binary, it is a natural evolution for adversaries to leverage this framework.
+By creating an exploit for CVE-2014-4113, and embedding that into the `Invoke-ReflectivePEInjection` script.
 We were able to achieve privilege escalation, even an environment with strict whitelisting enabled.

-###Conclusion:
+## Conclusion:

 Adversaries adapt.
 In response to an application whitelisting defense, we believe that adversaries will adapt a "Living Off The Land" approach.
 This involves using pre-existing trusted tools to achieve lateral movement and privilege escalation.
 When it is necessary to execute a custom binary, it is likely that adversaries can leverage approaches described above in order to achieve action on objectives.